jyrao/jyrao.github.io/_pages/cv.md

 Skills and Interests
 ====================

-* Sports: Member of SJTU tennis team, Goal Keeper in SJTU soccer team
+* Sports: Member of SJTU tennis team, Goal Keeper at SJTU soccer team
 * Music: Folk songs with guitar, Top 10 in Singers Comp of UMJI